We are enhancing our approach to risk-based supervision so that we allocate our resources to areas or firms which are higher risk.

-These are risks caused by the strategy, business model and structure of a regulated business, and are an inherent factor in the overall level of risk a firm may pose and are usually a result of the firm’s legitimate choices rather than a regulatory breach.
+These are risks caused by the strategy, business model and structure of a regulated business and are an inherent factor in the overall level of risk a firm may pose.
+Inherent risks are usually a result of the firm’s legitimate choices rather than a regulatory breach.

-Example: A regulated business with a business model focused on higher risk jurisdiction will have a higher inherent risk than one that doesn't.
+Example: A regulated business with a business model focused on higher risk jurisdictions will have a higher inherent risk than one that doesn't.

 These are the risks that relate to a firms’ operations and arise from its people, policies, processes and systems.
-Although they can be a regulatory breach, are not always associated with any harm that can impact on the JFSC’s Guiding Principles.
+Although they can be a regulatory breach, causal risks are not always associated with any harm that can impact on the Guiding Principles.

-Example: a firm may be in financial distress for some time, without any direct harm to its customers, and can eventually trade its way out of difficulty.
+Example: a firm may be in financial distress for some time, without any direct harm to its customers, and may eventually trade its way out of difficulty.

-Example: a firm loses or inadvertently discloses client data, which could cause financial loss or reputational damage to the customer or firm, and also damage the reputation of Jersey.
+Example: a firm loses or inadvertently discloses client data, which could cause financial loss or reputational damage to the customer and firm, and also damage the reputation of Jersey.

 How we will assess these risks